Tips for your first meet

 Here are a few tips and tricks starting out the summer season:

-- Write your child's events on their arm.
+- Write your child's first initial, last name and events on their arm.
 This seems odd at first, but it helps all swimmers, parents and volunteers get the kids to their events.
-Once the heat sheets are distributed (typically the night before the meet), the following goes on your kids' upper arm, just below the shoulder: their name and everything they swim.
-Typically you list the event number, heat, lane and what they swim.
-You should also use a black sharpie or permanent marker so it doesn't wash off during warmups.
+The following goes on your kids' upper arm, just below the shoulder: their first initial, last name, and their event number listed vertically (like a list).
+The Age Group Parents will add their heat and lane once they are final on the day of the meet (often after warmups).
+Be sure to use a black sharpie or permanent marker so it doesn't wash off during warmups.
 But don't worry!
 Volunteers are ready to do this for you if you haven't done it before!

 - Come to warm ups.
 These are not optional.
 Plus, they are a good way to get the kids ready mentally and physically for racing!

-- Get your child to the Age Group Parent.
+- Get your child to the Age Group Parent when you arrive at the meet.
 These parents will keep each age group together and get them to their events.
 Unfortunately, parents are not allowed on deck (except if you are volunteering).

 - Have patience.
-This is our first summer swim meet after a year off from COVID and with the new procedures.
+This is our first summer swim meet after 10 months off.
+For many of our swimmers, they'll have to get used to swim team competition again.
+We'll do everything we can to make them comfortable and help them enjoy themselves!
+And have patience with the volunteers and officials running the meet.
 We will do the best we can to run a smooth meet, and more importantly, help the kids enjoy themselves!
-Thank you in advance for your patience.

 - Have fun!
 This is all about the kids!
 We want them to keep learning and growing as swimmers -- and have fun!

 We look forward to seeing you at the meet.
 GO MARLINS!